wyattphillips-philips/fsm-edit/README.md

 * **Ctrl + Drag an edge** - Change its destination or drop on empty space to delete it.
 * **Drag on empty space** - Box select multiple nodes.
 * **Drag a selected node** - Move all selected nodes together.
+* **Right-click** - Access context menu with options to add, delete, copy or paste nodes.
+Pasted nodes appear relative to the cursor.

 ## File Menu